This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 If your problem is that the sound bounces around too much inside your gym, you need some sound deadening.
-Sure a gym floor already helps a lot but four walls and a ceiling can still bounce around a lot of noises.
+Sure a gym floor already helps a lot but four walls and a ceiling can still bounce around a lot of noise.

 Just like on the floor, soft things on your walls can help absorb the sound waves.
 And absorbing the noise is the name of the game in sound deadening.
 Heavy soft things are the best at absorbing sound waves.
 That’s why gym flooring works so well, it’s dense and heavy but still soft so it can absorb the noises without bouncing most of them back.
 The more sound waves bounce around, the more opportunity they have to escape to the rest of the house as well.

-Flags, curtains, banners and other decorations that are soft are all going to help.
+Flags, curtains, banners, and other decorations that are soft are all going to help.
 Sure, acoustic foam and thick mats would help the best but it doesn’t have to be a recording studio.

 12. Fill gaps

 The easiest way for sound to escape your gym is through the air.
-Sound waves have a much easier time traveling through air than through a wall.
+Sound waves have a much easier time traveling through the air than through a wall.
 That’s why it can be a good idea to fill up some of the gaps in your home gym to prevent noises from leaving and bothering other people in your house.